BMW has been spotted testing prototypes for an updated 3-Series.

 The current 3-Series, the G20 generation, is already a handsome car and thankfully it doesn't look like BMW is going to mess around with the design.
 It looks like there will be some small tweaks to the internals of the lights, along with a new grille insert and new fascias front and rear.

 A more substantial update is pegged for the interior where we should see BMW introduce the latest version of its iDrive infotainment system.
 The latest system, version 8.0, features a bigger screen and may see the 3-Series' dash revised to match the one in the new 2022 i4 electric hatch (shown below).

-Speaking of electric vehicles, the updated 3-Series will feature its own electric option, possibly badged an i3.
-Prototypes for the electric 3-Series have already been spotted.
-Expect it to match the specs of the i4, meaning an 83.9-kilowatt-hour battery and a maximum range approaching 300 miles.
+Speaking of electric vehicles, the updated 3-Series will feature its own electric option that will take over the i3 nameplate now that production of the i3 electric city car has ended.
+Expect the electric 3-Series to match the specs of the i4, meaning an 83.9-kilowatt-hour battery and maximum range approaching 300 miles.